WBND-LD: Analog-to-digital conversion

-WBND received a construction permit from FCC on March 21, 2007 for a companion digital channel.
-Six months later on September 14, 2007, began broadcasting its high definition digital signal on UHF frequency 49; using PSIP to display the station's virtual channel as its former UHF analog channel 57.
+WBND received a construction permit from FCC on March 21, 2007, for a companion digital channel.
+Six months later on September 14, 2007, the station began broadcasting its high definition digital signal on UHF channel 49, using virtual channel 57.
 The station had been providing an HD feed to local cable providers for over a year prior to the launch of the over-the-air digital signal to provide ABC programming in high definition.

 On May 29, 2012, the FCC granted WBND-LD a permit to move its digital signal from UHF channel 49 to channel 39.
 On August 19, WBND-LD swapped digital frequencies with WMYS-LD, with WBND taking WMYS's proposed channel 34 allotment and WMYS taking the channel 39 allotment.
 The newly reassigned digital RF channels went on the air on August 19, replacing the previous digital signals.